iamaditkr/Fruit-Ninja/README.md

 the leaderboard.

 ## Features
-• Diﬀerent types of fruits each oﬀering diﬀerent points when sliced
+• Diﬀerent types of fruits each oﬀering diﬀerent points when sliced.

-• Fruits spawn randomly from random coordinates of the x-axis, each with a diﬀerent probability of being spawned
+• Fruits spawn randomly from random coordinates of the x-axis, each with a diﬀerent probability of being spawned.

-• Game over conditions when a bomb is sliced or user fails to slice three or more fruits
+• Game over conditions when a bomb is sliced or user fails to slice three or more fruits.